 2. Routinely check the propeller for fishline wrapped around the shaft.
 If you don't remove it, it burrows through the propeller shaft seal and cuts it.
 When the engine is running, even in neutral, the spinning gears pressurize the oil blowing it out through the cut in the seal.
 Then when the engine stops, the vacuum sucks in water to replace the lost oil.
 According to Pennzoil engineers, as little as an ounce of water can destroy a gearset.

-3. On a brand new four-stroke outbord motors change the oil and oil filter after 20 hours then every 100 hours or at least once at the end of the season.
-Four strokes are very sensitive to clean oil.
+3. On a four-stroke outboards change the oil and oil filter after its first 20-hours then every 100-hours thereafter, or at least once at the end of the season.
+Scrupulous attention to oil changes is neccessary because four-strokes are particularly sensitive to dirty oil.
 Dirty oil destroys crankshaft and connecting rod bearings.
-Know that four-stroke outboards, because of their minimal oil capacity, are especially sensitive to diry oil.
+Because of their minimal oil capacity, four-stroke outboards are especially sensitive to diry oil.
 Carbon is abrasive and wears crankshaft bearings, piston rings and skirts and valve guides.

 4. Change gear case oil on schedule.
 Once a year keeps fresh oil lubricating gears and bearings, extending life.

 5. Stabilize fuel so it doesn't gum up the fuel system during dormant periods.
 Gasoline begins to sour after about a month.
 Special additives keep it fresh.

 6. With saltwater motors, flush the engine with freshwater after operation.
 This clears salt crystals and other harmful debris from the cooling system.
 On some engine you need an inexpensive adaptor that fits the common garden hose.
 Know that at about 180 degrees salt precipitates out of solution and builds up on the internal cooling passages.
 A freshwater rinse washes them away.